The Lost Islands: Plot

 A hurricane nearly sinks the United World, a sailing ship holding 40 teenagers from all around the world.
 Most of them flee the ship in lifeboats, but the evacuating children are not counted, and five are left behind.
 The storm blows the battered ship across a reef into the lagoon of an uncharted island.

 The island, Tambu, is ruled by a supposedly 200-year-old immortal tyrant called "Q", who came to the island on one of several ships originally bound for New Holland.
 In the centre of the island is a valley in which the descendants of the original ship still live, in the manner of an 18th-century colonial community.
 Adjacent to Tambu is a smaller island, Malo, which is a barren wasteland.
 It is noteworthy because of a lagoon where prisoners are forced to dive for a "blue weed" which, according to the people of Tambu, is refined into a powder which the Q uses to extend his life.

 The five children befriend a local family, the Quinns, who help them remain hidden on the island in a swamp avoided by locals because it is, according to local myth, inhabited by the ghosts of the dead.
 Most of the episode storylines pit the children against the Q, who fears their knowledge of the outside world is a threat to his dominion of Tambu.

 In the final episode, the children do not escape the lost islands but instead remain stranded.
 As the end credits begin, they are seen celebrating the liberation of the village from the tyrant "Q", who has retreated into exile on the far tip of the island, plotting his revenge.

 Production history

 Unlike most Australian television series of the time, which were either entirely produced by a TV network, or a TV network in association with a local production company, The Lost Islands was a co-production between the Australian Network 10 and a US studio, Paramount Pictures.
 Both have been owned by Paramount Global since 2019.

 Three early episodes were edited together to make a 35mm feature film released in Australia in December 1975.

+Most of the series was considered lost until investigation work by French producer Gilles de Nanterre compiled prints stored in four continents, before ending up in a warehouse in the United States, where all 26 episodes were stored, in order to assemble the French DVD release in 2005.